apiyarali/DGMD-E-14-Final-Project/README.md

 ### How to Run
 - Close Unity, then start the Oculus app on your computer  to ensure the link between Unity and the hardware occurs.
 - Open Unity and load the project ensuring you select the version noted above.
-- Reconnect your VR headset to your development computer via USB after opening the Occulus app and Unity.
+- Reconnect your VR headset to your development computer via USB after opening the Oculus app and Unity.
-- Your headset will prompt you for permissions (to update files and enable Occulus Link, for example) and you must ensure you provide these for the app to deploy via USB.
+- Your headset will prompt you for permissions (to update files and enable Oculus Link, for example) and you must ensure you provide these for the app to deploy via USB.
 - Load the scene "ORScene" and press the play button within the editor to use mouse and keyboard controls.

 ### Points of Interest